cherston/Grappler/README.md

 6. Challenge: In my AIAA paper I have shown a successful grapple of a 1-element Grappler and a 3-element Grappler to a spherical target object.
 Can you choose settings in this model that make grappler stick to a cubic object?
 Included are settings for a nearly successful grapple.

-7. Contact me directly if any issues arise
+7. Contact me directly if any issues arise.
+Please cite if you use